vinipsmaker/gsoc2014-boost/README.md

 These same ideas should be kept in mind while designing the library.

-### Others

-If you have specific concerns, not only about any library, make an objective and directioned question and you'll have a more developed answer.

-Some examples of good question would be:

-> Have you looked at the **Django's request router**?

-&nbsp;

-> Have you looked at the **organization of servers, requests and handlers in**
-> **Twisted**?

-Do not ask about how the design of complete projects compare the design of this whole proposal, because I might not have the time to review the other's whole project.
-There's the risk that I'd skip the part of the other project that you're really interested in too.
-Please keep the questions directioned.

-It would be even better if you objectively mention names, then my research would be faster and you'd have an answer faster.

-And try to check if your suggestion fits well in the proposal for an async library to save me the time to answer the several questions that I hope to receive.
-Anyway, I'll certainly respect any questions and try to give an insightful answer and possibly modify this proposal given the suggested improvement.

 ### cpp-netlib

 The project has the nice feature of customize the handler's type based on a